Originally published on Mon April 29, 2013 12:00 pm

 Good morning.
 I'm Renee Montagne.
 There's a baby boom in Los Giles, Spain, consisting of one.
 Baby Inara arrived three weeks ago, the first child to be born there in 45 years.
 At last count, the village had about 60 residents, all aging.
 But the first-time parents of Inara had moved back to the village to raise their child near grandparents.
 Now thinkspain.com reports nearly everyone in town has held her.
 So it really does take a village.
 It's MORNING EDITION.
 Transcript provided by NPR, Copyright NPR.

 Once Louisville won the NCAA men's basketball title, there was only one thing for Rick Pitino to do.
 He promised his players that if they won, he'd get a tattoo.
 We do not know if Pitino had second thoughts in the final seconds of the win over Michigan, but now the coach has done it.
 A Louisville spokesman tweeted a photo of the 60-year-old coach's back.
 It is now marked with the team record, 35-and-five, along with a blood-red letter L.

 Originally published on Mon April 29, 2013 7:09 am

-This is MORNING EDITION from NPR News.
+It's MORNING EDITION from NPR News.
+Good morning.
 I'm Renee Montagne.

 STEVE INSKEEP, HOST: